Mighty Crusaders: Second series

-This title kicked off the Red Circle comics and lasted thirteen issues.
+This title kicked off the Red Circle comics and lasted 13 issues.

 Impact Comics series

 When DC Comics licensed the Archie superheroes for their Impact line in the 1990s, the team was simply called the Crusaders.
 The DC series The Crusaders lasted eight issues, from May to December 1992.

 DC Comics series

 A new Mighty Crusaders series was released by DC Comics, which assimilated the Red Circle heroes into its continuity following Final Crisis.
-A series of one-shots lead into two ongoing Shield and Web titles, each of which was canceled after the publication of ten issues.
+A series of one-shots led into two ongoing Shield and Web titles, each of which was canceled after 10 issues.
 Mighty Crusaders lasted seven issues.
 In addition to the established Red Circle characters, an original heroine by the name of War Eagle was introduced as well.
 The new team consists of: